benzengin/DevOps-SRE/ComputerScience/Readme.md

 # What are legacy Systems?

 In computing, a legacy system is an old method, technology, computer system, or application program, "of, relating to, or being a previous or outdated computer system," yet still in use.
 Often referencing a system as "legacy" means that it paved the way for the standards that would follow it.

+# What is pair programming?

+Pair programming is an agile software development technique in which two programmers work together at one workstation.
+One, the driver, writes code while the other, the observer or navigator, reviews each line of code as it is typed in.
+The two programmers switch roles frequently.